Step-by-Step Guide to Copyright Compliance

 - Search the UW Libraries Catalog

 - If it is available electronically, you may link to individual articles.
-See instructions for creating stable links to journal articles.
+See instructions for creating stable links to resources.

 2. Openly Accessible Materials

 - Public Domain: Material in the public domain can be scanned and used for courses without copyright restrictions.
 In general, government publications and older materials are in the public domain.
 Cornell University has an excellent and when materials pass into the public domain.

 3. Fair use